kmahon37/plex-dvr-waker/README.md

     - Unzip the contents to your favorite folder.

 ## Quick Start
 If you want a quick way to get started, simply run the following `sync` command from an "Administrator" Command Prompt.
-It will create a Windows Task Scheduler task that will synchronize with the Plex library database every 15 minutes and create/update a different Windows Task Scheduler task to wakeup the computer before your next scheduled recording.
+It will create a Windows Task Scheduler task that will synchronize with the Plex library database every 15 minutes and create/update a different Windows Task Scheduler task to wakeup the computer before your next scheduled recording or Plex maintenance time.
 ```
 dotnet PlexDvrWaker.dll add-task --sync
 ```